 Even the local raccoon will be stunned by flashing lights and alarms!

-Along with our recommended picks, you might want to choose two or more methods to reinforce and safeguard your runs, coops, and henhouses once and for all.
+Along with our recommended picks, you might want to choose two or more methods to reinforce and safeguard your runs, coops, and henhouses and get rid of predator problems once and for all.